Malik-Nauman-Rauf-207/MATLAB-Fatigue-Code/README.md

 2. **Open in MATLAB**: Open MATLAB and navigate to the directory where you cloned the repository.

-3. **Run the App**: Run the `AerospaceStructuralIntegrityApp.mlapp` file in MATLAB's App Designer.
+3. **Run the App**: Run the `app2.mlapp` file in MATLAB's App Designer.

 4. **Start Assessing**: You're all set!
 Start assessing the structural integrity of aerospace structures using the application.

 ## Usage

-1. **Input Data**: Provide input data such as geometry, material properties, and loading conditions.
+1. **Select Analysis Type**: Choose the type of analysis you want to perform (e.g., stress analysis, strain fatigue analysis, or failure analysis).

-2. **Select Analysis Type**: Choose the type of analysis you want to perform (e.g., stress analysis, fatigue analysis, modal analysis).
+2. **Input Data**: Provide input data such as geometry, material properties, and loading conditions.

 3. **Customize Settings**: Adjust analysis parameters and settings as needed.